JDE-Projects/JDE-Projects/README.md

 **Privacy first, always.** These tools don't collect, share, or sell your data.
 No telemetry, no tracking, no accounts.
 Passwords and secrets are held in memory only and never written to disk.
-Everything about my apps remains offline, apart from the update check function,
+These tools are strictly offline only, apart from the small update check function that tells you if a new release is out on my Github.

 ### Infrastructure & networking tools